 Sadly, Mum passed away in July 2021 before we had the chance to take our trip.
 But, after a lot of deliberation, I decided to still do it in her memory.
 That’s how Andy and I found ourselves there for my birthday in October 2021, and how we got to discover all the fantastic things to do in Cappadocia.

 What and Where is Cappadocia?

 Cappadocia is a small, semi-arid region situated on a high plateau in Central Turkey.
 This unique slice of Central Anatolia is about 730 km from Istanbul and 300 km from Turkey’s capital, Ankara.

-Cappadocia is, however, most well known as one of the most popular places to go hot air ballooning in the world.
-It’s the otherworldly landscape and hot air balloon rides over the valleys at sunrise, that entices thousands of visitors to Cappadocia every year.
+Cappadocia is, however, most well-known as one of the most popular places to go hot air ballooning in the world.
+It’s the otherworldly landscape and hot air balloon rides over the valleys at sunrise, that entice thousands of visitors to Cappadocia every year.

 Fantastic Things to Do in Cappadocia

 Most people only stay in Cappadocia for a couple of nights, just to take a hot air balloon ride, but there’s so much more to Cappadocia, that it definitely deserves more time if you’re able.

 We stayed for four nights but could have happily spent a week there and not run out of things to see and do, and eat of course, in the many great Cappadocia restaurants.